 Types Of Teen Peer Pressure

 Peer pressure can be either negative or positive depending on the type of social circle:

-- Negative peer pressure: It causes the teen to pick habits that are deemed inappropriate for their age.
+- Negative peer pressure: Causes the teen to pick habits that are inappropriate for their age.
 Examples include underage drinking, smoking, drug abuse, having unsafe sex and doing illegal activities.